aisingapore/TagUI/docs/advanced.rst

   tagui flow.tag -t

 Most websites and desktop apps are not designed for the super-human speed user.
 If your RPA runs at a speed beyond what those websites are designed and tested for, you are surely going to run into problems with some apps.
-Problems could be fields and data not filling up properly, not triggering expected validations, form submissions with missing data etc.
+Problems could be fields and data not filling up properly, not triggering expected validations, form submissions with missing data, account being blocked etc.

-And the problems might happen randomly, including working on your PC but not working on another PC due to difference in CPU.
+And the problems might happen randomly, including working on your PC but not working on another PC due to difference in CPU speed.
 Because of this, using turbo mode option is not recommended.
 You may save some cheap computer time, but if something is broken or does not work, you may end up spending expensive human time (your time) to troubleshoot or fix.

 However, this is very useful for some users for some specific scenarios.
-For eg, data collection from apps, data entry in web applications that can handle super-human speed reliably, as part of a chatbot doing backend RPA for user, for fast and rapid prototyping, perhaps taking part in RPA competitions and hackathons etc. Thoroughly test before using!
+For eg, data collection from apps, data entry in web applications that can handle super-human speed reliably, as part of a chatbot doing backend RPA for user, for fast and rapid prototyping, perhaps taking part in RPA competitions and hackathons etc. Thoroughly test for your use case before using!

 Visual automation tricks
 ------------------------------------